...

 WARN Act Notice

 Summary of state requirements: An employer may not order a mass layoff, relocation, or employment loss, unless, at least 90 days before the order takes effect, the employer gives written notice.
-The notice must include the elements required by the federal Worker Adjustment and Retraining Notification Act (29 U.S.C.
+The employer must include in its notice the elements required by the federal Worker Adjustment and Retraining Notification Act (29 U.S.C.
 2101 et seq.).

 Related information: